ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 # YANG Data Model for Network Inventory Overview {#overview}

-The base network inventory model, defined in this document, provides a list of network elements and of network element components:
+The base network inventory model, defined in this document, provides a list of network elements and of network element components.

 The network-inventory top level container has been defined to support reporting other types of network inventory objects, besides the network elements and network element components.